live music versus hi-fi

 Generalizing, if all the above mentioned categories (Audiophiles, hi-end "gurus" and reviewers) attended concerts, they could all achieve a better understanding of real music and how it sounds.
 In particular, the Audiophiles could become less susceptible to the "golden baits" presented by the other two categories, who, in their turn and ... if in good faith, could finally provide an overdue and useful service to their customers and readers.

 Now you probably agree with me that the only way to correctly evaluate a whole system (or just a single component) is to employ a sound-source of which you know exactly the content.
 So, in which way can you come to possess a known, genuine source of sound?
 If you are based in Auckland and surroundings, it's simple: come to the concerts of Bach Musica NZ and later you'll buy the CD of the concert you attended!
 I make the live recordings of these concerts and I assure you that the resultant CDs are a real reference, totally true (coughs, noises and air conditioning too, unfortunately), in phase and free from any electronic manipulations and effects.
 Furthermore, these CDs also include perfect recordings of the audience's applauses: please note that clapping is one of the most taxing and complex things you could feed to a hi-fi system.
-Clapping encompasses an incredibly large frequency range (infra-bass apart), plus lightning speed and dynamics: every single clap is a small explosion!
-For these reasons, it's one of the most useful things you can use (I could say, more than music itself) to judge a hi-fi system by!
+Clapping encompasses an incredibly large frequency range (infra-bass apart), plus lightning speed and dynamics: in fact, every single clap is a small explosion!
+For these reasons, an applause is one of the most useful things you can use (I could say, more than music itself) to judge a hi-fi system by!
 A system that, playing one of my CDs, sustains perfect, crisp clapping, has got all its "documents" in order accurately to reproduce music too.
 But ... if the clapping doesn't sound real and alive (too smooth, homogeneous, not crisp enough and sometimes a bit nasal too), the system has got NO chance at all of reproducing music appropriately: believe me or not, this is beyond question!